jina-ai/finetuner/docs/tasks/image-to-image.md

 ## Data
 Our journey starts locally.
-We have to {ref}`prepare the data and push it to the Jina AI Cloud <create-training-data>` and Finetuner will be able to get the dataset by its name.
+We have to {ref}`prepare the data and push them to the Jina AI Cloud <create-training-data>` and Finetuner will be able to get the dataset by its name.
 For this example, we already prepared the data, and we'll provide the names of training data (`tll-train-da`) directly to Finetuner.

 ```{admonition}